 While orthotics are something we podiatrists think about multiple times every day, there are a lot of misconceptions in the general population about what they are, why they are recommended and what effects they have (good or bad) on your feet.
 Some people I have seen are completely against the use of orthotics and it is usually because they have had a bad pair of orthotics in the past or they believe that orthotics will actually make their feet weaker.
 Let's uncover some of these myths and learn the truth about orthotics.

 Orthotics (also referred to as orthotic inserts, inserts or arch supports) serve the purpose of supporting ones foot structure while fitting into your shoes.
 Orthotics are different from braces, but they serve a similar purpose.
 Orthotics can be made from a variety of materials and the shell of the orthotic (the portion of the orthotic that is fitted to your foot and provides the support) is usually made of one or another strength of plastics or sometimes graphite.
 These devices used to be made of metals, but this is exceedingly rare now.
-Orthotics come custom (made from a mold of your feet), semi-custom (based on foot type and shoe size, or OTC (based purely on shoe size with no modifications).
+Orthotics come custom (made from a mold of your feet), semi-custom (based on foot type and shoe size, or over-the-counter, or OTC (based purely on shoe size with no modifications).

 The way that orthotics work is that they improve the alignment to your heel bone (calcaneus) and the bones that create the arch of your foot.
 This optimizes the pull of muscles both in the ankle and within the foot and prevents one muscle from overpowering another, creating foot deformities and conditions such as tendinitis, plantar fasciitis, capsulitis and even in some cases stress fractures - just to name a few.
 Depending on what foot type you are, the inherited structure of your foot can mean that you never have foot pain, but rather that pain and injuries are elsewhere in the body - such as the hips, back and knees.